6 Important Tips for Your DIY Sensory Room

 Pinpoint sensory elements specific to your child’s needs

-Before you begin working on your DIY sensory room, consider your child’s age, the available space, and your goal: are you hoping to develop sensory skills or create a calming environment?
+Before you begin working on your DIY sensory room, consider key factors like your child’s age, the available space, and your primary goal—are you aiming to develop sensory skills or create a calming environment?

-The Taksen family spent time observing the things their nine-year-old son Tyriz enjoys and experimented to find the right sensory elements for him.
+For inspiration, the Taksen family focused on observing the sensory elements their nine-year-old son Tyriz enjoys most and experimented to find what worked best for him.

 “Our son really loves the swing when he visits the playground, so we got the idea to install one in the house for when he feels the need to relax and calm down,” says Farah Marcy.